 Now that you've conquered the fortress that is Divine Beast Vah Ruta, it's time to take on the scourge of the Divine Beast, Waterblight Ganon.
 The demonic creature Waterblight Ganon is like a fusion of the Twili creatures from Twilight Princess and the Guardians – a twisted form and intimidating stance.
 Don't be afraid though – follow this guide to beating Waterblight Ganon in Breath of the Wild and you'll topple the beast before long.
 If you don't, we're sorry, but we've done our part in this relationship.

-Zelda Breath of the Wild Waterblight Ganon Boss
+Breath of the Wild: How to Beat the Waterblight Ganon Boss

 Waterblight Ganon shows up after you activate the main terminal inside of Vah Ruta – you get a wide arena to fight him in, so you don't have to worry too much about where you position yourself.
 Waterblight Ganon has two phases, the second triggers once he hits 50% health.
 In the first phase, he has several attacks.